In this guide, we share how to RSVP to a birthday party invitation, and give sample wording you can use to confidently respond to any event invite.

 Here are the most common ways you will be asked to respond as an RSVP, some important information to look for, and then we will share examples for how to respond appropriately to either accept or decline an invite (and what to do if there are special circumstances).

 Looking for invite inspiration?
-Check out these ideas on what to write on an invite or sample birthday invitation wording.
+Check out these ideas on what to write on an invite or sample birthday invitation wording or holiday related ideas such as our guide to Thanksgiving Invitation Wording Samples.

 Table of Contents